 Making dressing in a jar

-Drizzle half of the dressing onto the salad and serve the other half in a bowl next to it for people to help themselves.
+Drizzle half of the dressing onto the salad and serve the other half in a bowl for guests to help themselves.

 Variations